Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 We already mentioned that you will need warm clothes for your trip – Amsterdam December weather can be chilly!
 However, there are a few more things you will want to pack in your backpack or suitcase

-Other essential electronic gadgets are a power bank (phone batteries drain faster in cold weather!) and a outlet converter.
-For Wi-Fi connectivity during your trip, we recommend using a Pocket WiFi Device, like GlocalMe.
+Other essential electronic gadgets are a power bank (phone batteries drain faster in cold weather) and a outlet converter.
+For Wi-Fi connectivity during your trip to Holland, we recommend using a Pocket WiFi Device, like GlocalMe.

 Make sure to also bring a good day pack that you can use during your long days of sightseeing.
-The bag should have multiple zippered pockets and it needs to be big enough to carry your necessities, plus your extra winter gear.
-We carry lightweight backpacks, but you can use our tips for the Best Day Bags for Traveling
+The bag should have multiple zippered pockets and it needs to be big enough to carry your everyday necessities, plus your extra winter gear.
+We carry these lightweight backpacks, but also read our reviews for some of the other Best Day Bags for Traveling

-For more advice, go to our Packing Tips Page (and you can grab your FREE Packing Checklist template here!)
+For more advice, go to our Packing Tips Page (and grab your FREE Packing Checklist now!)

-When planning a trip, you need to stay on top of the details – especially when planning what to do in Amsterdam in December!
-You will need to keep track of your travel plans (like hotel, flight and transport), but it is also best to plan out sightseeing (particularly for the Amsterdam Christmas Markets that only take place over a couple of days).
+When preparing for your Vacation To Europe, you need to stay on top of the details – especially when planning what to do in Amsterdam in December!
+You will not only want to track your travel plans (like hotel, flight and tours), but it is also best to plan out your sightseeing (particularly for the Amsterdam Christmas Markets that only take place over a couple of days).

-We recommend using a trip planner, like our Printable Travel Planner.
-It contains dozens of pages of travel organization so that you can plan a perfect trip!
+We recommend using our Printable Travel Planner.
+It contains dozens of pages of travel organization so that you can plan a perfect Amsterdam trip!

 Travel Planner Printables by JetSettingFools.com

 Start planning your trip to the Netherlands!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com